ideashavenoborders/grin-cloud-mining/README.md

 and again deatach using **CTRL+A+D**

-### 5. Start Grin-Miner
+### 5. Start Grin-Miner and Mine Grin

-Just like the grin client, let's start grin-miner in screen to keep it running.
+Just like the grin client, let's start grin-miner using *screen* to keep it running.

 `cd ~/grin-miner`